 Highlights:

-• Staubbach Falls (visible from the village)
+- Staubbach Falls (which you can see from the village)

 4. Lake Lucerne & Mount Pilatus